myonaung/sm-SNIPER/README.md

 #### 1. Install and activate conda environment
 It is recommended to execute always from within top level of the pipeline directory (i.e sm-SNIPER/)
 #### 2. Execute a dry-run
+Checking the pipeline with dry-run options.
+It is to print print a summary of the DAG of jobs
 ```
 snakemake -p -n
 ```